tinapleez/Can-You-Spot-A-Psychopath/README.md

 # Can-You-Spot-A-Psychopath
 Educational app for Android to teach the general public how to spot the symptoms of the psychopathic neurological disorder

-March 2018 in beta on the Google Play Store
+March 2018 in the Google Play Store

 <a href="https://play.google.com/store/apps/details?id=org.domesticenemies.canyouspotapsychopath"><img src="https://user-images.githubusercontent.com/35104977/37918941-800f2446-30f0-11e8-8d92-61f042551c77.png" alt="Get it on Google Play"></a>